Medical Prototypes & Medical Device Production Using Medical 3D Printing and Additive Manufacturing

 Medical Device Prototyping and Production

 The design process for new or improved medical devices, such as catheters, stents, fluid administration systems, drug delivery systems, chemotherapy tips, syringes, cardio-vascular devices, vascular access devices, etc. includes the important step of producing, examining, and testing a physical medical prototype.
 Engineers and designers benefit from having a medical prototype to sample its size and get an idea of a its form, fit, and feel.
-Questions to ask include: Does the shape feel the way you wanted it to?
-Do joints allow easy attachments?
-Is there anything obstructing operators as they use the product?

 (Note: medical prototypes from ProtoCAM are not for in-body use.)